 3. Set a Schedule & Stick to It

-To keep every one engaged and encourage participation, be sure to thoughtfully schedule each piece of your event and make sure there’s a relatively quick pace.
+To keep every remote team member engaged and encourage participation, be sure to thoughtfully schedule each piece of your event and make sure there’s a relatively quick pace.
 Put yourself in your guests’ shoes and imagine how each activity will look and feel sitting in front of a computer screen.
-Remember, attention spans are short so plan accordingly and stay true to the schedule during your event.
+Remember, attention spans are short so plan accordingly and stay true to the schedule during your virtual team event.

 4. Choose Activities That Engage